Air travel hits another pandemic high, flight delays grow | Business

 Air travel in the US is hitting new pandemic-era highs, and airlines are scrambling to keep up with the summer-vacation crowds.

-By midafternoon Monday, Spirit Airlines canceled about 270 flights — more than one-third of its schedule — citing weather and “operational challenges.”
-That was after canceling one-fifth of its flights Sunday.
+By midafternoon Monday, Spirit Airlines cancelled about 290 flights — more than one-third of its schedule — citing weather and “operational challenges.”
+That was after cancelling one-fifth of its flights Sunday.
 The Florida-based discount carrier was “working around the clock to get back on track,'' spokesman Field Sutton said.

-American Airlines canceled 400 flights, or 13 per cent of Monday's schedule by mid-afternoon.
+American Airlines cancelled 500 flights, or 16 per cent of Monday's schedule by late afternoon.

+With other planes mostly full this summer, airlines are struggling to rebook passengers on cancelled flights.

+David Snell, who runs an air-tour business in Dallas, was stuck in Detroit after American cancelled his Monday night flight home and emailed him a list of available flights — none of which were sooner than Wednesday.
+When Snell looked into Tuesday flights, he said, prices started around USD 1,200 or 30,000 frequent-flyer points.

+“They are absolutely gouging people who are trying to get home after cancellations,” Snell said.
+He said he called American three times and spent four hours on hold before buying a $308 one-way ticket on Southwest.
+“Everyone was left to fend for themselves.”
+American Airlines spokeswoman Andrea Ahles said a seat opened up on a flight Tuesday afternoon from Detroit to Dallas via Philadelphia, and the airline would ask Snell if he would like to take it.

-Those cancellations came one day after 7,400 US flights arrived at least 15 minutes behind schedule on Sunday — the government's definition of late — and more than 900 were canceled, according to tracking service FlightAware.
+Monday's cancellations came one day after 7,400 US flights arrived at least 15 minutes behind schedule on Sunday — the government's definition of late — and more than 900 were cancelled, according to tracking service FlightAware.
 Nearly half of Sunday's cancellations were at Dallas/Fort Worth International Airport, American's largest hub, which was hit with afternoon and evening thunderstorms.

 A key senator is quizzing several airlines to explain the high numbers of flight delays and cancellations.
 Sen. Maria Cantwell, D-Wash., chair of the Senate Commerce Committee, said airlines did a poor job of managing their workforces and might have failed to live up to the purpose of the taxpayer funding.